apcountryman/microlibrary/docs/integer_utilities.md

 ## `highest_bit_set()`

-To lookup an unsigned integer's highest bit set, use the `::microlibrary::highest_bit_set()` utility.
+To lookup an unsigned integer value's highest bit set, use the `::microlibrary::highest_bit_set()` utility.